signalogic/SigSRF_SDK/iaTest_readme.md

 coCPU cores must meet the following requirements:

-* High performance, including 8 or more cores per CPU, L1 and L2 cache, and extensive DMA capabilities
+* High performance, including extensive SIMD capability, 8 or more cores per CPU, L1 and L2 cache, and advanced DMA capability
 * Contain onchip network I/O and packet processing and onchip PCIe
 * Access 2 GB or more external DDR3 mem